 The planning requirements that are included in the WIOA and final regulations are outlined in the State of Illinois Regional and Local Planning Guide on pages 3-4.
-Each local workforce innovation area in Illinois will submit a plan that includes the regional planning components (developed by the regional planning team) and local planning components (developed by the LWIA) as required by the US Departments of Labor and Education.
-For purposes of regional and local plan compliance, it is expected that regional and local plans will follow the format of the Planning Guide beginning with the chapter headings and address each item of required content.
+Each local workforce innovation area in Illinois will submit a plan that includes the regional planning components (developed by the regional planning team) and local planning components (developed by the LWIA) as required by the U.S. Departments of Labor and Education.
+For purposes of regional and local plan compliance, it is expected that regional and local plans follow the format of the Planning Guide, beginning with the chapter headings and addressing each item of required content in that chapter.